wegolook/chrome_data/README.md

 ## Installation

-Add these lines to your application's Gemfile:
+Add this gem to your application's Gemfile:

-    # ChromeData will require the lolsoap gem automatically as soon as they release the next version
-    gem 'lolsoap', github: 'loco2/lolsoap', ref: '92831607'

     gem 'chrome_data'